Yorkian/CLAUSAGE/README.md

 ## Privacy

-CLAUSEAGE does **not** collect, transmit, or store any personal data.
+CLAUSAGE does **not** collect, transmit, or store any personal data.
 All processing happens locally in your browser.
 The only data stored is the widget's screen position via `localStorage`.

 [Full privacy policy](privacy-policy.html)